 - the stiffness to shear is considerable at large amplitude but the resulting forces are of second order and there fore may be considered small at ordinary playing amplitudes of a kettledrum

 A crucial component to the production of harmonic timpani pitch is how the vibrating head interacts with the air above and below it.
 Equalizing the density of the volume of air inside the drum (i.e. air pressure, temperature and moisture content) to that of the density of the air above the head is integral.
 The interaction between the masses of air inside and outside of the drum contributes significantly to the actual pitch and perceived harmonicity of timpani.
-Ideally, these masses of air should always have the same density as when the heads were originally mounted and tempered.
+Ideally, these masses of air should always have the same density as when the heads were last tempered.

 Both the vibrating head and the volume of air inside of the bowl have specific modes of vibration; the air masses inside and outside of the bowl influence how the head will vibrate based on the external air density and the volume and density of air contained within the bowl.

 Preferred Modes (1,1) (2,1) (3,1) (4,1) (5,1) of the vibrating head.40

 Vibrational modes of the air enclosed within the bowl 41

 The frequencies of the vibrational modes of the volume of internal air enclosed within the bowl are higher than the frequencies of the membrane modes to which they couple.41 Since the motion of these air modes is dependent on the viscothermal (viscosity and thermal conduction) characteristics of the enclosed air, changes in air density can cause these modes to interact differently with upper partials of the vibrating membrane that have similar frequencies.
 Consequently, certain notes will tend to sing more on some days than others or the overtones will tend to be sound more in-tune depending on changes in environmental conditions.